thomassuedbroecker/node-red-twitter-follower/readme.md

   4. ... **customize data** and **CRUD** with databases?

 The Node-RED flow of that project has the objective to provide an (little advanced) introduction to the first three topics above.
-The database topic with CRUD isn't covered.
 The CRUD (Create, Read, Update, Delete) topic that is not covered here.
 Visit that [CRUD example](https://github.com/gitjps/Node-RED-Cloudant-CRUD) for more information.

 * **The "Twitter-follower-flow" example ...**